 ALIMA is a medical humanitarian aid organization providing emergency medical care and conducting healthcare research in Central and West Africa.
 ALIMA is built upon partnerships with local organizations to foster sustainable, community-led, and context-aware care.

-GHESKIO is a Haitian medical clinic and research center specializing in treatment of HIV/AIDS, TB, and other infectious and chronic diseases.
+GHESKIO is a Haitian medical and research center specializing in treatment of HIV/AIDS, TB, and other infectious and chronic diseases.
 The clinic has continued to provide care, free of charge, to over 12,000 patients annually in spite of catastrophic natural disasters and nationwide political turmoil.